projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    scheduling latency and vCPU priority, exposing more opportunities for one VM to interfere another.

-   To prevent such interference, ACRN hypervisor could adopts static core partitioning by dedicating each physical CPU to one vCPU.
+   To prevent such interference, ACRN hypervisor could adopt static core partitioning by dedicating each physical CPU to one vCPU.
 The physical CPU loops in idle when the vCPU is paused by I/O emulation.
 This makes the vCPU scheduling deterministic and physical